Sloppy Joe Mac and Cheese

 - Drain macaroni; set aside.
 In a large saucepan, saute onion in butter until tender.
 Stir in the flour, salt, mustard and pepper until smooth.
 Gradually add cream and Worcestershire sauce.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Remove from the heat.
 Stir in 3 cups cheese until melted.
 Add macaroni; mix well.

-- Spread two-thirds of the macaroni mixture in a greased 13-in. x 9-in. baking dish.
+- Spread two-thirds of the macaroni mixture in a greased 13x9-in. baking dish.
 Spread beef mixture to within 2 in. of edges.
 Spoon remaining macaroni mixture around edges.
 Cover and bake at 375° for 30 minutes.
 Sprinkle with remaining cheese.
 Bake, uncovered, 5-6 minutes longer or until cheese is melted.
-Yield: 10 servings.

 I made this for my family a few weeks ago, and it was a bit hit.
 The mac n cheese is creamy, and combined with the sloppy joe, makes a great casserole.
 My family loved it so much that I made it for a church dinner for 140 people, and got rave compliments and requests for the recipe.
 I did use 1/2 ground turkey and 1/2 ground beef.
 Will make over and over again!